Demmenty/LibraryAPI/README.md

 ## Testing

-- dont forget to change settings if you want to use test database (tests will clear all database data!)
+- dont forget to change settings if you want to use test database (tests will clear all database data!)<br>
+files to check: .env, alembic.ini, docker-compose.yaml

 - run tests
 ```